Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_validation.rst

 Passive properties describe how neurons respond to small inputs when voltage-gated channels are not activated.
 Key properties include input resistance and membrane time constant, which influence how the neuron integrates synaptic inputs.

-To measure these properties, we'll inject a small hyperpolarizing current into the soma:
+To measure these properties, we will inject a small hyperpolarizing current into the soma:

 .. code-block:: python